BlakeRhodes/NeoArcadia/Scouts.md

 Never Lost - PP Cost 2
 - During Prepare Phase can spend 1 R to remove the [Lost](Lost.html) condition as a Special Ability.

-Lone Wolf - PP Cost 3
+Covert Maneuver - PP Cost 4
-- When facing a solo challenge may spend 1 R to re-roll a test.
+- Before the party moves into a hex, you may spend 1 R look at the hex sheet for the destination with out revealing it.
+You may choose not to move this turn.

 Terrain Knowledge (Type) - PP Cost 1
 - You take this skill multiple times
 - When scouting a hex of chosen terrain type add one to the scouting roll

-Opportunist - PP Cost 4
+Opportunist - PP Cost 2
 - You can spend 1 R to change your Scouting Modifier by 1 when selecting an encounter.

 Army Scout - PP Cost X (Max 4)